Required Filings & AOS Notifications

-Various filings with the Ohio Auditor of State’s Office are required by statute.
+Various filings with the Auditor of State’s (AOS) Office are required by statute.
 The information below provides an overview of each required filing or notification, with information about how to meet the requirements.

-Send an email to the AOS by clicking on the corresponding region below and include the following information:
+Email AOS Regional Office by clicking on the corresponding region below and include the following information:

 Subject line: Creation of a Public Office

-Therefore, a council of governments needs to register with the AOS before transacting business but no later than 30 days after creation.
+In other words, before transacting any business, a council of governments needs to register with the AOS within 30 days after its creation.

 To register a regional council of governments, go to the registration page.

-It is very important for the Auditor of State’s Office to be made aware when a public office or other entity for which the AOS provides services has a change in fiscal officer.
+You must inform the Auditor of State’s Office when a public office (or other entity for which the AOS provides services) has a change in fiscal officer.

 If the outgoing fiscal officer fails to provide eServices access to the successor fiscal officer, the AOS should be notified of a change in fiscal officer by one of the following two methods:

-1. eServices – If your entity has an additional authorized user with access to the eServices portal or customer log-in screen, that person should log in, click the “My Profile” tab on the side of the screen, and click the pencil symbol for the entity’s “Billing Contact Information” entity contact to update and save the new fiscal officer’s contact information.
+Option 1. eServices – If your entity has an additional authorized user with access to the eServices portal, have them login and update the entity contact with the new fiscal officer’s contact information.
+(See the steps below.)

 Note: The “Billing Contact Information” user is the AOS’s main entity contact for your entity.

-Send an email to the AOS by clicking on the corresponding region below and include the following information:
+Option 2.
+Email the AOS Regional Office by clicking on the corresponding region below and include the following information:

 Subject line: Change in Fiscal Officer